RudreshRaj001/RudreshRaj001/README.md

 **`Full-Stack Developer | Software Engineer`**

 I'm a skilled software engineer with expertise in full-stack development, particularly the MERN stack.
-With a strong foundation in BTech Computer Science Engineering, I excel in building robust and scalable web applications, from frontend interfaces to backend systems.
+I excel in building robust and scalable web applications, from frontend interfaces to backend systems.
 My passion lies in turning ideas into functional, efficient, and user-friendly digital solutions.

 ---